 Description

-A simple recipe for Tomato Zucchini Gratin with breadcrumbs, parmesan, garlic and fresh basil.
-A quick and easy vegetarian side dish!
+A simple recipe for Zucchini Gratin with tomatoes, breadcrumbs, garlic parmesan, and fresh basil.
+A quick and easy vegetarian side dish that’s cozy and warming.

 Ingredients